UpAssist/UpAssist.PopUp/Readme.md

 ## Installation
 In your site package require this package `"upassist/popup":"*"`.
 Run `composer require upassist/popup` in your distribution package.
-Currently only `dev-master` is available.
-As soon as this is sort of stable we will lock it.

 ## Configuration
 Take a look at the Fusion files for configuring styles and js loading.